glendsoza/goaround/README.md

 - Use the Enter key to open the answer
 - Use the Backspace key to go back from answers to the questions screen
 - Use the `Ctrl + c` key to exit the application
-- Hot keys with sepcial function in each screen will be displayed on the bottom of the screen
+- Hot keys with special function in each screen will be displayed on the bottom of the screen

 ## Configuration